 2.1 Check the network communication between MQTT and the reader

 Use Wireshark/tcpdump to scan the network and confirm if the reader is sending packets to the MQTT server.
+We have used wireshark to find out no communication was occurring due to firewall rules.

 2.2 Check the network communication between MQTT and the host application